Stuart H. Morse, Artist Limited Editions

 display on Capitol Hill, Washington, DC summer of 2005 sponsored

-by the Bureau of Land Management, Senator Conrad Burns.
+by the Bureau of Land Management, Senator Conrad Burns of Montana.

 US Senator Jim Talent tours exhibit with artist Stuart Morse.